Transition is an important process for any student entering the college for the first time and also when they advance to the next year level.

 Orientation Day – Students

-On the second Tuesday of December, we welcome our new year 7 students.
-They will be placed into their team groups and meet their year level coordinator and other key teachers and participate in structured classes and team building activities.
+Students will be placed into their team groups and meet their year level coordinator and other key teachers and participate in structured classes and team building activities.
 Current Year 9 students are trained as peer support leaders and provide outstanding assistance for the day.
 Students are given all the information they require so they feel comfortable about starting secondary college.

 Orientation Information Night for parents of Year 7 students

-On the evening of the second Monday in December we welcome the parents of students who will be attending the college in the following year.
+We welcome the parents of students who will be attending the college in the following year.
 This will be an informative session where parents will be given the opportunity to discuss transition issues and be given general information on the workings of the college.

 Junior School to Senior School Transition